Child Custody and Support Help

 - if the paying parent did indeed have the ability to pay, what contempt sanctions should be assessed.

 Possible sanctions range from establishing a payment plan for the child support that is in arrears and awarding the receiving parent his or her attorney's fees, to the actual incarceration of the parent that was supposed to make the payments.

 However, a court can only incarcerate the paying parent if he or she is able to pay what is referred to as the "purge" amount, and the that parent still does not pay it.
 The purge is usually a percentage of the total amount in arrears.
 No court will imprison a truly destitute parent for not making child support payments.
 Even if the paying parent is imprisoned, he or she must be released the instant the purge is paid, or if the purge is never paid, 180 days after the date of imprisonment.

 What AAA Family Law Can Do For You

 In the Orlando metro area, if you need a child custody and support attorney, call AAA Family Law at (407) 260-6001 to schedule an initial consultation.
-There is an hourly charge for additional consultation time.
 See Family Lawyer Retainer Fees.
 We can represent you in child custody and support cases from the initial consultation through a trial and, if needed, through an appeal to the appropriate Florida District Court of Appeals.

 At the consultation we will listen to your situation, give you an objective and realistic assessment of what we can do for you, and show you a clear legal strategy designed to achieve your objectives.
 We will also quote you a fixed attorney retainer fee before you pay or sign any contracts.